eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/foodbank.md

  * Long-life milk.
  * Canned meat or fish.
- * Toiletries, such as toilet roll, toothpaste, soap and shampoo.
+ * Toiletries, such as toilet roll, toothpaste, soap, shampoo and shaving supplies (disposable razors and shaving cream).
  * Pasta and rice.
  * Juice.
  * Canned fruits and vegetables.